frederic-perez/AmE-dictionary/data/dictionary.md

 __(someone) (just) doesn’t know when to quit__ _idiom_ Someone would be better off not doing something or acting a certain way because it is or may become destructive, counterproductive, futile, or undesirable.
 __(something) won’t get (someone) anywhere__ _idiom_ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(the) man/woman of the hour__ _idiom_ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
-__(well) what do you know__ _idiom_ A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
+__(well) what do you know__ _idiom_ :two: A phrase used to indicate one’s surprise upon discovering something. _Hey, what do you know—we have chocolate chips in the cabinet after all._ _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_
 __#s__ _abbr_ :two: Numbers. _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __1:1__ _abbr_ One-To-One Relationship.
 __101__ Used to say that a piece of knowledge relating to something is very simple and basic.
 From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered “101.”